 The Football Association

-The Football Association is the governing body of football for England.
+The Football Association (FA) is the governing body of football for England.
 The Football Association is tasked with the organisation of football in England, putting in to play the rules which have been handed down by the world governing body of football – FIFA.